Negligent Supervision: When a Caregiver or Employer Fails To Prevent Injury

 Negligent Supervision of Elderly or Disabled Adults

 Unfortunately, nursing home abuse and neglect are all-too-common occurrences in the United States.
-But these facilities and their employees are not the only ones who fail to properly supervise their residents and patients.
-Assisted living facilities, special-needs facilities, rehabilitation centers and other facilities that provide long-term care can all be held liable for any injuries their residents sustain.
+However, these facilities and their employees are not the only ones who fail to properly supervise their residents and patients.
+Assisted living facilities, special-needs facilities, rehabilitation centers, and other facilities that provide long-term care can all be held liable for any injuries their residents sustain.
 Again, both failure to sufficiently monitor and simple inattention play a part.

 Common injuries resulting from this category of negligent supervision include the following: